 Articulation Based on an articulation agreement with Radford University, completion of this degree will allow students to pursue a BS degree in a variety of specializations in the College of Information Systems and Technology at Radford, either on campus at Radford or distance learning in Roanoke.
-Students who desire to pursue a BS should take math classes through at least MTH 175 and choose the ITP 120/ITP 220.
-Also, students must choose either E-Commerce Computer Applications, Mobile Programming, or Computer Graphics and Internet Programming as their career studies choice.
+Students who desire to pursue a BS should take math classes through at least MTH 175.
+Also, students must choose the Application developer concentration taking the ITP 120 and ITP 220 options.